3D Image Super-Resolution by fluorophore fluctuations and MA-TIRF Microscopy reconstruction (3D-COL0RME): Introduction

 \section{Introduction}

-Fluorescence microscopy is a powerful imaging technique which allows the real-time observation of sub-cellular entities in live samples.
+Fluorescence microscopy is an imaging technique which allows the real-time observation of sub-cellular entities in live samples.
 Due to light diffraction, however, the spatial resolution normally achieved by means of light microscopy techniques is limited.
 In standard acquisition settings, the diffraction limit, i.e. the size of the biological entities we are able to distinguish, is approximately equal to $200 nm$ in the lateral plane and to $500 nm$ in the axial one.
 Several biological entities of interest, however, have size smaller than these values.
-The implementation of appropriate super-resolution techniques can thus significantly improve the visualization of invisible sub-cellular entities, by allowing the understanding of the biological functions happening at the molecular level.
+The implementation of appropriate super-resolution techniques can thus significantly improve the visualisations of invisible sub-cellular entities, by allowing the understanding of the biological functions happening at the molecular level.

 There are many super-resolution techniques appeared in the literature.
 Some of them are able to gain resolution in 3D.
-The widely known are 3D-STORM\cite{3D_STORM} and 3D-StED\cite{3DSTED} that can achieve very good levels of spatial resolution but at the expense of long acquisition times (especially for StORM), fast photobleaching and they require special fluorophores (especially for StED).
-The most resolutive method in 3D, to our knowledge, is iPALM\cite{iPALM} which combines StORM approach and interferometry at the price of a highly complex prototype.
-On the other side 3D SIM\cite{3D_SIM} has short acquisition times, so improved temporal resolution, but the final spatial resolution level is limited.
+The widely known are 3D-STORM \cite{3D_STORM} and 3D-StED \cite{3DSTED} that can achieve very good levels of spatial resolution but at the expense of long acquisition times (especially for StORM), fast photobleaching and they require special fluorophores (especially for StED).
+The most resolutive method in 3D, to our knowledge, is iPALM \cite{iPALM} which combines StORM approach and interferometry at the price of a highly complex prototype.
+On the other side 3D SIM \cite{3D_SIM} has short acquisition times, so improved temporal resolution, but limited spatial resolution.

-In this work, we relax the requirement of special equipement and propose a super-resolution method for live-cell imaging with fine spatio-temporal resolution, which exploits the stochastic temporal fluctuations of \emph{standard} fluorophores.
-The diffraction-limited images we aim to process are acquired by a Multi-Angle Total Internal Reflection Fluorescent (MA-TIRF) microscope that benefits from low photobleaching, low photodamage and can excite a broad spectrum of commonly used fluorophores.
+In this work, we relax the requirement of special equipment and propose a super-resolution method for live-cell imaging with fine spatio-temporal resolution, which exploits the stochastic temporal fluctuations of \emph{standard} fluorophores.
+The diffraction-limited images we aim to process are acquired by a Multi-Angle Total Internal Reflection Fluorescent (MA-TIRF) microscope that benefits from low photobleaching, low photodamage and can excite a broad spectrum of common fluorophores. \txtb{However, due to the fast decay of the evanescent field produced by total internal reflection, TIRF imaging is limited to a thin layer (500-800 nm) adjacent to the coverslip, as only the fluorophores in this layer are excited.}